Facebook transcribed users' audio and passed it on — report | DW | 14.08.2019

 Only with permission

-On Tuesday, Facebook confirmed the Bloomberg report but said it only affected the users who opted to have their voice chats transcribed.
+On Tuesday, Facebook confirmed to Bloomberg the report but said it only affected the users who opted to have their voice chats transcribed.

 When it comes to sharing user's data with third parties, the company refers to "vendors and service providers who support our business," but does not provide details.